-The most popular way to bet on UFC fights is by simply choosing who you think will win the fight (this is also known as betting on the money line).
-However, a lot of UFC fans also like prop betting and parlays as well.
-Prop bets are fun, and parlays give handicappers a chance to turn a small bet into a huge profit.
+The most popular way to bet on the UFC is by just choosing who you think will win the fight (this is also known as betting on the money line or outright betting).

 Negative Money Lines

 As mentioned above, negative money lines indicate the favored fighter in a match.
-The number after the ‘-‘ indicates the amount of money needed to wager in order to win $100 in profit.
-Of course, any amount can be bet, but the money line is based around the $100 figure for simple math purposes.
+The number after the ‘-‘ means the amount of money needed to wager to win $100 in profit.
+Of course, any amount can be bet, but the money line is based on the $100 figure for simple math purposes.

 Positive Money Lines

-Positive money lines work exactly the opposite of negative money lines.
-Instead of representing the amount of money needed to wager to win $100, a positive money line indicates the amount of money that would be won from a $100 wager.
+Betting on the underdog works oppositely to negative money lines.
+Instead of representing the amount of money needed to wager to win $100, a positive money line indicates the sum of money that would be won from a $100 bet.

-Many online sportsbooks now offer mobile betting from your iPhone, Android, Blackberry, or Windows based cell phones, as well as for tablets such as the iPad, Nexus and Kindle Fire.
-This means that you can place a bet from anywhere, even if you’re sitting in the front row of the fight.
-Some gambling sites have created their own apps you can use for easy betting, while others have simply made mobile friendly versions of their websites.
+Many online sportsbooks also offer mobile betting from your iPhone, Android, Blackberry, or Windows based cell phones, as well as for tablets such as the iPad, Nexus and Kindle Fire.
+This means that you can now place your UFC bets from anywhere, even if you’re sitting in the front row of the fight.
+Some gambling sites have created apps that you can use for easy betting, while others have simply made mobile-friendly versions of their websites.
 As mobile betting becomes more and more popular, we expect this trend to continue, as more companies start making their sites smartphone and tablet compatible in an attempt to tap into the ever growing market of mobile sports bettors.